ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 ## Chapter 1: Accelerate
 - Techniques that accelerate technology transformations: CI, CD, lean practices, collaborative culture
 - Executives overestimate how much DevOps the org is doing, those doing it do not
-- (Assume) Potential for growth and enhanced value delivery is greater than executives currently realize
+- (Assume) potential for growth and enhanced value delivery is greater than executives currently realize
 - Focus on capabilities over maturity model
 - Follow a continuous improvement paradigm
 - Best companies never consider themselves “mature” or “done”